 \section{Introduction}

-Linear Diophantine system is one of the most fundamental concepts in mathematics.
-One basic problem is to determine the set of non-negative integer solutions of a system of linear equations (or inequalities) $Ax=b$ for suitable integral matrix $A$ and vector $b$.
-In the context of geometry, the problem is to determine lattice points in a rational convex polytope $P=\{\alpha : A\alpha =b,\; \alpha \ge 0 \}$ specified by $A$ and $b$.
+The linear Diophantine system is one of the most fundamental concepts in mathematics.
+One basic problem is to determine the set of non-negative integer solutions of a system of linear equations (or inequalities) $A\alpha=b$ for a suitable integral matrix $A$ and vector $b$.
+In the context of geometry, the problem is to determine the lattice points in a rational convex polyhedron $P=\{\alpha : A\alpha =b,\; \alpha \ge 0 \}$ specified by $A$ and $b$.
 That is, we need to determine the set $P\cap \mathbb{Z}^n$.
 If $b=0$ then the linear Diophantine system is called homogeneous, and the corresponding $P$ is called a rational cone.
 This basic problem received much attention for its wide application in many fields of mathematics.
-Many theories have been developed but this paper will address on the algorithmic aspect.
+Many theories have been developed but this paper will address the algorithmic aspect.
 There are many algorithms dealing with linear Diophantine system related problems.
-Two algorithms in two different fields have great advantages.
-One is Barvinok's polynomial algorithm in computational geometry \cite{Barvinok} and the other is the author's partial fraction algorithm \cite{iterate} in algebraic combinatorics.
+Two algorithms in two different fields have great advantages (in running time).
+One is Barvinok's polynomial time algorithm in computational geometry \cite{Barvinok} and the other is the author's partial fraction algorithm \cite{iterate} in algebraic combinatorics.